Gellybean/Mathfinder-Bot/README.md

 This is a big work in progress, with plenty of room for improvement.
 Please feel free to let me know what you think on here or Discord.
 The [**Command Reference**](https://github.com/Gellybean/Mathfinder-Bot/wiki) should help you with basic usage.

 ## Getting Started
 **NOTE**—You don't need to create a character to utilize most commands.
-The first time you use [`/eval`](https://github.com/Gellybean/Mathfinder-Bot/wiki/eval), it will generate a blank sheet for you.
+The first time you use [`/eval`](https://github.com/Gellybean/Mathfinder-Bot/wiki/eval), it will generate an empty statblock.

 To create a character, use the [`/char`](https://github.com/Gellybean/Mathfinder-Bot/wiki/char) command with the `New` action.